department-of-veterans-affairs/va.gov-team/products/identity/Support Process/user-guide_support-satisfaction-survey.md

        -  Very Dissatisfied = 1

     - Add the number of satisfied customers (those who rated us a 4 or 5)
-    - Divide by the total number of answers
+    - Divide by the total number of responses
     - For example, if 62 of 100 responses have a rating of 4 or 5, your score would be 62.

     - In Excel: